EveningStarlight/Stained-Glass/README.md

   * the possible geometries

 ## Schedule
-The schedule will be as follows:
+The tentative schedule is as follows:
 * February 8th
   * select libraries
   * import/export images